openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 ```

-### Image arithmetic: mathematical operations on images
+### Image arithmetic: Mathematical Operations on Images

 A core part of the workflow of computer vision is *image arithmetic*.
-These are the basic mathematical operations we all know—addition, subtraction, multiplication, and division—but interpreted in the image domain.
+These are the basic mathematical operations we all know—addition, subtraction, multiplication, and division—but translated to the image domain.
 The key to image arithmetic is that these operations are performed *pixelwise*—meaning, for every pixel in an image.

+#### Image Arithmetic with Constants

+The simplest forms of image arithmetic alter the values in an image by a constant.
 In the example below, we add the constant value, 10, to an 8-bit monochrome image.
-Observe how the value is added pixelwise: each pixel in the resulting ("destination") image is 10 gray-levels brighter than its corresponding one in the source image:
+Observe how the value is added pixelwise: each pixel in the resulting ("destination") image is 10 gray-levels brighter than its corresponding pixel in the source image:

 ![Pixelwise image arithmetic](images/image_arithmetic_2.png)

-Adding a constant makes an image uniformly brighter, while subtracting a constant makes it uniformly darker.
+*Adding* a constant makes an image uniformly brighter, while *subtracting* a constant makes it uniformly darker.
 The code below shows one method of performing such arithmetic in openFrameworks.
 Here, we perform simple image arithmetic "from scratch", by directly manipulating the contents of pixel buffers.

 ```
 // This is ofApp.h